-An additional therapy for AAV in development include an ongoing investigator-initiated trial, Abatacept, a selective T-cell costimulation modulator from Bristol-Meyers Squibb, being investigated for efficacy to achieve sustained corticosteroid-free remission in a subset of AAV patients with severe GPA.
+An additional therapy for AAV in development includes an ongoing investigator-initiated trial, Abatacept, a selective T-cell costimulation modulator from Bristol-Meyers Squibb, being investigated for efficacy to achieve sustained corticosteroid-free remission in a subset of AAV patients with severe GPA.
 Abatacept is approved in the United States for treatment moderate to severe rheumatoid arthritis.
 In a large investigator-initiated clinical trial, the efficacy of a plasma exchange procedure has recently been tested in conjunction with corticosteroid treatment with respect to its impact on all-cause mortality and end-stage renal disease but did not reveal an outcome benefit for this treatment.
 Recently, AstraZeneca initiated a 140 patient, Phase III study with benralizumab, a monoclonal antibody targeting interleukin-5 and interleukin-5R in a type of AAV, eosinophilic granulomatosis with polyangiitis.

-If approved for the treatment of PG, IFX-1 would potentially face competition from currently used therapies, such as glucocorticoids, cyclosporin or other immunosuppressive therapies.
+If approved for the treatment of PG, vilobelimab would potentially face competition from currently used therapies, such as glucocorticoids, cyclosporin or other immunosuppressive therapies.
 We are also not aware of any other company currently developing a drug in PG for the US or European market.
 However, Janssen's Remicade (infliximab) has been used several clinical studies in PG.
 The largest placebo-controlled trial (13 patients received infliximab and 17 patients received placebo) was published in 2005 showing benefit in PG, but no formal clinical development has continued.
-XBiotech completed a Phase II clinical study in 10 patients using bermekimab in 2016.
-Janssen, which acquired the product in 2019 has not announced any further plans to continue development.
-In 2015, XOMA (now Novartis AG) completed an 8-patient open label proof of concept study in 2015 with gevokizumab.
-Novartis AG has not announced any plans to continue the program in PG.
-Outside the US and EU in Japan, Abbvie has filed for approval with Humira (adalimumab) from a Phase III open label study with 22 Japanese patients with active ulcers in February 2020.
+Janssen completed a Phase II clinical study in 10 patients using bermekimab in 2016 but has not announced any further plans to continue development.
+In 2015, Novartis completed an 8-patient open label proof of concept study in 2015 with gevokizumab.
+Novartis has not announced any plans to continue the program in PG.
+Outside the US and EU in Japan, AbbVie received approval in November 2020 with Humira (adalimumab) from a Phase III open label study with 22 Japanese patients with active ulcers.

-There have been previously completed investigator studies in PG as stated below:
+There have been previously completed investigator studies in PG along with ongoing studies as stated below:

-- The Technical University of Munich has an ongoing Phase II, single arm study in 5 patients with secukinumab (using the PGA five-point scale at week 16 compared to week 0 as the primary endpoint). - The Ohio State University completed a 5 patient, Phase II open label study with ixekizumab in 2018 - The University of Zurich in 2015 completed an open label study evaluating canakinumab (Ilaris) for treatment of subjects with PG.
+- The Technical University of Munich has an ongoing Phase II, single arm study in 5 patients with secukinumab (using the PGA five-point scale at week 16 compared to week 0 as the primary endpoint). - The Ohio State University completed a 5 patient, Phase II open label study with ixekizumab in 2018 - The University of Zurich in 2015 completed an open label study evaluating canakinumab (Ilaris) for treatment of subjects with PG. - Wake Forest University has currently initiated 6 patient exploratory study with Secukinumab in PG.
+This trial is currently recruiting.